Cactus Tour: History

-The next year, Longbow Golf Club hosted a second Longbow Cactus Cup Championship, again a single-round season-ending exhibition.
-The Cactus Tour's top money winners who competed for a $10,000 prize were: Kendra Dalton (who finished first in 2021 tour winnings), Nishtha Madan (second), Gabriella Then (fourth), and Elizabeth Wang (fifth).
+In 2021, Longbow Golf Club hosted a second Longbow Cactus Cup Championship, again a single-round season-ending exhibition.
+The Cactus Tour's top money winners who competed for a $10,000 prize were: Kendra Dalton, who finished first in 2021 tour winnings, Nishtha Madan (second), Gabriella Then (fourth), and Elizabeth Wang] (fifth).
 Spectators were invited to attend, free.
 Elizabeth Wang was the winner.

 Players

 LPGA professional players sometimes play in the Cactus Tour, as did Anna Nordqvist of Sweden, already a two-time LPGA winner, when she played in and won the last 2020 Cactus Tour event (at Moon Valley in the Phoenix, Arizona area).

 During the LPGA's suspension of play in mid-2020, LPGA veteran Mina Harigae "stunned" the Cactus Tour, winning four out of six events she competed in, and winning two in a row by 14 strokes or more.